ansatzcapital/dilib/docs/source/non_di_alts.md

     engine: *engine
 ```

-Or one could handle references in Python code instead:
+Or one could handle aliases with custom Python instead
+(here we interpret `ref:` is a reference to another value in the config):

 ```yaml
 engine_config: